 That took place in 1838 when vines were planted on a parcel that was called, “Tenement de Trintaudon”, which as you can easily see, is where the estate took the second part of its name from.

-In 1963 the property changed hands when it was bought by the Forner family, who also owned Chateau Camensac from Duke Del Infantado, a General in the Spanish army.
+In 1963 the property changed hands when it was bought by the Forner family, who also owned Chateau Camensac.
 At the time of the sale, Larose Trintaudon was in a dilapidated state.

 Chateau Larose Trintaudon Vineyards, Terroir, Grapes, Winemaking

-The wine of Chateau Larose Trintaudon is vinified in temperature controlled, stainless steel vats.
-Malolactic fermentation takes place in tank.
+The wine of Chateau Larose Trintaudon is vinified in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in the tank.
 The wine is aged in 20% new, French oak barrels for an average of 12 months before bottling.